alfolio/alfolio.github.io/_posts/2022-11-03-fiea-tech-art-portfolio.md

 #### **1.0 2D Lighting System - Unity**
 * While competing for the [Brackeys Game Jam 2021.1](https://itch.io/jam/brackeys-5), we decided to make a top-down atmospheric 2D game as they were trending a lot on [itch.io](https://itch.io/) back then.
 * Back when we started working on this project, Unity didn’t have any rendering pipeline that supported 2D lighting, so I developed my own lighting system for it.
-This was primarily done to add to atmospheric look of the game.
+This was primarily done to add to the atmospheric look of the game.
 * The detailed documentation and source code can be found [here](https://makra.wtf/docs/2022/two-opoosites/).

 <div class="row">